ZoeLeBlanc/is310-computing-humanities-spring-2024/_schedule/11-culture-at-scale-and-digital-collections.md

 ## In-Class Agenda

-- [ ] Review homework from the Introduction to Web Scraping and questions from Introduction to APIs
+- [ ] Review homework from the Introduction to Web Scraping
 - [ ] Discuss the assigned materials
 - [ ] Begin working on creating custom data exercise (to be posted).